 Working with the white latifa can also bring up early experiences in which we felt forced into certain shapes or into obedience to someone else’s view.
 This can stir up the sense of helplessness we felt in those circumstances.
 But if we can be with the helplessness, it can reveal that our discomfort and resistance to it is what created the reactions at the core of our conventional “free will.”
 And we can finally move beyond them.

-Christof Bosch grew up as one of six children in a rather traditional German family, but his father happened to be a devotee of Ananda Mayee Ma.
-He met her in his early teens and found himself on an inner journey that led him to the Diamond Approach 20 years later.
+Christof Bosch grew up in Germany, but his father was connected to Ananda Mayee Ma, a spiritual teacher in Northern India.
+Christof met her in his teens and found himself on an inner journey that led him to the Diamond Approach 20 years later.
 In between, Christof’s search brought him to ecology and philosophy.
-After studying forestry, he worked for some years as a consultant for soil ecology and organic agriculture.
-He and his beloved wife Jutta live on a farm in Bavaria and they are blessed with three children.
+After studying forestry, he worked as a consultant for soil ecology and for many years he run an organic farm in Bavaria, where he still lives.
+He is a teacher of the Diamond Approach since 2006.